-1. Terminal services and other services related to the core busienss:

-1.1) Terminal services:

-- Berthing Service: to shipping lines for docking their vessels - Passing Through Service: to shipping lines for transshipment of cars or general cargo on and off vessels - Wharfhandling Service: to car manufacturers for moving cars or cargo within the terminal - Storage Service: to car manufacturers for receiving area

-1.2) Other services related to the core business:

-- Service to shipping lines for moving cars from the berth area on and off vessels (Stevedore on Board)

-- Service to shipping lines for moving cars from supporting car storage area to berth areas

-- Office rental at A5 terminal

-- Equipment rental

-- Imported and exported car cleaning

-2. Supporting car storage area and warehousing services:
+- 1) Terminal services and other services related to the core busienss: - 1.1) Terminal sevices: - Service to shipping lines for docking their vessels - Service to shipping lines for transshipment of cars or general cargo on and off vessels - Service to car manufacturers for moving cars or cargo within the terminal - Service to car manufacturers for receiving area - 1.2) Other services related to the core business: - Supporting car storage area service for car preparation before exported and after being imported - Service to shipping lines for moving cars from the berth area on and off vessels (Stevedore on Board) - Service to shipping lines for moving cars from supporting car storage area to berth areas - Office rental at A5 terminal - Equipment rental - Imported and exported car cleaning - 2) Supporting car storage area and warehousing services:

+The Company has serice for warehouse in the area of PAT and IEAT.

-Additionally, the Company and its subsidiary hold 20.00 percent shares of LRT, a Ro/Ro terminal operator for cars and general cargo at C0 Terminal at Laem Chabang Port which is similar to A5 Terminal.
+Additionally, the Company and its subsidiary hold 20.00 percent shares of Laemchabang International Ro-Ro Terminal Limited ("LRT"), a Ro/Ro terminal operator for cars and general cargo at C0 Terminal at Laem Chabang Port which is similar to A5 Terminal.
 LRT provides similar services to A5 Terminal except that C0 Terminal does not have supporting car storage areas, service to shipping lines for moving cars from the berth areas on and off vessels (Stevedore on Board), and office rental at the terminal.